open-pay/openpay-php/README.md

 04/02/2014 - Added: support for Captures on charges 31/01/2014 - Fixed: Added classes and configs to avoid errors on PHP class autoload feature.
 Now the autoload is turned off by default
 23/01/2014 - Added: the Sandbox Mode is the default now.
 Added a method to activate the Production Mode explicitly.
+30/09/2021 - Fixed: autoload classes with PSR-4 standard.

 Compatibility